lmigueldf/doc/guide/plugins.md

 });
 ~~~

+##### Matching requests to responses

 If it is necessary to match a request with the response from the plugin, it is good practice to include an `id` field in the request, which can be provided in the response to match it with the request.

 This is not demonstrated here since GeoLocation does not need to match responses with requests.
 A JavaScript array keyed with these ids is a good way to remember the callback functions to call when a response arrives.

 ### Android Integration